maddiethedinosaur/funnydiehaha/Marxism Reading List.md

   *Following a coup by Louis Bonaparte, Marx wrote this.
 It contains an outline of how different social interests conflicting manifest as political struggles.*

-## Basic Positions of the Communist-Left
+## Left-Communism 101

 * [Introductions to Our Positions](http://www.leftcom.org/en/articles/2020-02-03/introductions-to-our-positions) by the Internationalist Communist Tendency
+* [ICT Platform](http://www.leftcom.org/en/node/36775) by the Internationalist Communist Tendency
 * [For Communism](https://leftcom.org/files/2019-for-communism_0.pdf) by the Internationalist Communist Tendency

+## The Principles of the Communist-Left

 * [Reform or Revolution](https://marxists.org/archive/luxemburg/1900/reform-revolution) by Rosa Luxemburg
 * [The National Question](https://marxists.org/archive/luxemburg/1909/national-question/index.htm) by Rosa Luxemburg
 * [Who Needs the War?](https://marxists.org/archive/kollonta/1915/whoneeds.htm) by Alexandra Kollontai